dezma/oci-hpc-oke/README.md

 ssh-keygen -b 2048 -t rsa -f <<sshkeyname>>

 ```
-Add the keys to the terraform.tfvars
+Add the keys to the terraform.tfvars file

 ```
 # ssh